 If you spent any time on Instagram in late 2018, you’ll be familiar with the egg salad sandwich that’s become Konbi’s signature dish.
 Served on soft Japanese milk bread, it’s the platonic ideal of a lunchbox sandwich, and while it isn’t exactly life-changing, it does have a nice kick of dijon and plenty of scallions, and ends up disappearing from your plate quickly.
 It’s good - but we prefer the pork katsu sandwich.
 It doesn’t look as nice, but it tastes better, with just the right amount of tangy Japanese barbecue sauce on the crunchy breaded pork.

 Sure, the egg sandwich is what Konbi’s famous for.
-But then you get to the croissants, the potato salad, and the Japanese breakfast, and you realize the best parts of this place are hiding in plain sight.
+But then you get to the croissants and the potato salad, and you realize the best parts of this place are hiding in plain sight.
 Just like the fact that Bruce Willis’ character was dead in The Sixth Sense.
 Shyamalan strikes again.

 This is a good egg salad sandwich.
 Not as good as all the photos might lead you to believe, but still - a good egg salad sandwich.